 This is also Facilier's method of choice.
 It's apparent that he can't just kidnap the Prince by force, his magic will only work if he gets Naveen to make a deal with him first (Naveen of course has no idea what he's truly agreeing to).

 Death by Irony: Dr. Facilier.
 When his talisman breaks, his "Friends" get so upset with him that they decide his soul is as good as any other, and drag him to the other side.

 Disappeared Dad: It is suggested that Tiana's dad died at some point between her childhood and teenage years, perhaps while fighting in World War I, since at one point we see a photo of him in a WWI-style uniform on Tiana's dresser.
 Not only is he wearing a uniform, but there's a Distinguished Service Cross on the frame.
 Since that's a step below the Medal of Honor, Tiana's dad probably died doing something significant. note Also, the only Medal of Honor awarded to an African-American for WWI was awarded in 1990, seventy-three years after he was killed in action.
 Racism is, unfortunately, a thing.

-Played with; "Friends on the other Side" is depicting supernatural events that are actually happen, but is still freaky as all get-out, especially that one bit with Facilier's face.
+Played with; "Friends on the other Side" is depicting supernatural events that are actually happening, but is still freaky as all get-out, especially that one bit with Facilier's face.

 "Almost There" is a straight example, as it's an Art Shift into Tiana's fantasy of her restaurant.

 Disney Death: Ray the firefly gets stepped on, and it looks like he's been killed.
 This being Disney, you might suspect it's just a Disney Death.
 Later, near the very end, it turns out that, yay, he's still alive!
 But then he dies for real.
 Yes, Disney itself subverted the Disney Death.